javiersanzgarcia/SpringBootHibernate/README.md

 Next goals:

-- Add Update and Delete for complete CRUD system
 - Add Integration test with "Mock Mvc" and "Mockito"
 - Add Unit test with "Mock Mvc" and "Mockito"